 Even students can tell when someone is not paying attention to them.
 Remember, the individual was probably nervous about approaching you in the first place; you need to demonstrate you do care and are willing to help.
-Offer to help resolve peer conflicts if you notice two or more students are not getting along; thus creating a harmonious and goal-driven learning environment.
+Offer to help resolve peer conflicts if you notice two or more students do not get along, thus creating a harmonious and goal-driven learning environment.

 8. Demonstrate mutual trust and respect.

 Remember you were once a student too.
 Please think of the teachers that made you feel valued; utilize their approaches and model their positive behavior.
 Don’t forget the teachers you were not fond of or made you feel insignificant; learn from their poor behavior or inadequate teaching skills, and treat your students the opposite way.
-By showing students you care, trust and respect them, and you will receive the same sentiments in return.
+Showing students you care, trust, and respect them will receive the same sentiments in return.

 Treat students as unique individuals, who are not beneath you, but who deserve your utmost support and encouragement to flourish and succeed.
 When people feel trusted and respected, they feel good about themselves and develop a greater sense of self-confidence and willingness to progress.
 Use your gifts and past experiences to shape students into well-rounded and respectable human beings.

 9. Provide praise and positive encouragement.

 Nothing makes a person feel better about herself than hearing words of encouragement.
 Praise and positive reinforcement can come in many ways: an outright written or verbal “good job!”, an A+ on an assignment, work being displayed on the wall of achievement, a note of congratulations sent home to parents, a “student of the week” award, and many others.
 Positive encouragement does not mean skipping over areas that need improvement.

-If a student is underachieving, constructively let him or her know that there are skills or topics that could use some work, but add he or she is performing very well in other specific areas.
+If a student is underachieving, constructively let him or her know that some skills or topics could use some work, but add they are performing very well in other specific areas.
 Honest feedback will help keep students at the top of their game while shooting to improve and progress.
 This is also a great tool to boost children’s self-confidence and self-esteem, keeping their levels of motivation high.